novawahyuramadhan05/telco-roadmap/README.md

-# telco-roadmap
-Central roadmap tracking telecom simulation projects across network, signal, and radio access system modeling.

-Telecom Engineering Learning & Simulation Roadmap
+# Telco Engineering Roadmap
+A structured roadmap for building practical understanding of telecommunication systems through simulation-based projects.

+---

+## Overview

-This repository serves as a structured roadmap for my learning and portfolio development in Telecommunication Engineering.
-It is designed to organize and track hands-on simulation-based projects across three core domains: Network, Signal Processing, and Radio Access Network (RAN).
+This repository serves as a **central roadmap** for my learning and portfolio development in Telecommunication Engineering.

-The goal of this repository is not to store all implementations directly, but to act as a central system that maps learning progress, project structure, and links to individual project repositories.
+Rather than storing full implementations, this repository functions as a **system map** that organizes:
+- learning progression
+- project architecture
+- links to individual simulation projects

+The focus is on **building engineering intuition** through hands-on modeling across core telecom domains.

+---

-Domains Covered
+## Core Domains

-1. Network Engineering
+### 1. Network Engineering

-Focuses on how data moves across packet-based communication networks.
+Focuses on how data moves across packet-based communication systems.

-Key areas:
+**Key areas:**

-Packet flow simulation
+- Packet flow simulation
-Routing and network topology analysis
+- Routing and network topology analysis
-Latency, throughput, and congestion modeling
+- Latency, throughput, and congestion modeling
+- End-to-end system behavior

+---

-2. Signal Processing
+### 2. Signal Processing

-Focuses on how information is represented, transmitted, and affected in signal form.
+Focuses on how information is represented, transmitted, and affected as signals.

-Key areas:
+**Key areas:**

-Signal generation and visualization
+- Signal generation and visualization
-Digital modulation techniques (ASK, FSK, PSK)
+- Digital modulation (ASK, FSK, PSK)
-Noise, distortion, and signal recovery
+- Noise, distortion, and filtering
+- Signal detection and recovery
-Basic communication system modeling
+- Basic communication system modeling

+---

-3. Radio Access Network (RAN)
+### 3. Radio Access Network (RAN)
 Focuses on wireless communication between user devices and base stations.

-Key areas:
+**Key areas:**

-Cellular coverage modeling
+- Cellular coverage modeling
-Signal propagation and path loss
+- Signal propagation and path loss
+- Link budget analysis
+- Interference and noise in wireless systems
-Mobility and handover mechanisms
+- Mobility and handover mechanisms
+- Wireless performance evaluation

+---

-Link budget and wireless performance analysis Repository Structure
+## Repository Structure

-This repository acts as a roadmap hub:
+This repository acts as a **roadmap hub**, not a codebase.

-/network   → Network domain project tracking
-/signal    → Signal processing domain tracking
-/ran       → RAN domain tracking
-/progress  → Development progress and milestones

-Each implementation is developed in separate repositories and linked here.

-Development Approach
-Each project is built as a standalone simulation
-Focus on conceptual understanding through visualization Step-by-step progression from basic to advanced systems Emphasis on engineering thinking rather than only coding Learning Philosophy

-This project is based on understanding telecommunications as an integrated system:

-Data → Signal → Wireless Transmission → Network Routing → System Behavior

-Instead of memorizing isolated theory, each concept is implemented through simulation to build practical engineering intuition.

-Status

-This repository is actively evolving as a long-term learning system.
-Projects will be added progressively, starting from foundational concepts to advanced system-level simulations.